Background

 The audit is undertaken at the Clinical Effectiveness Unit (CEU) of the Royal College of Surgeons, which has an excellent track record of producing high quality national cancer audits in gastro-oesophageal, bowel and breast cancers.
 The audit joined the National Cancer Audit Collaborating Centre (NATCAN) on 1st July 2023, which brings together existing cancer audits (gastro-oesophageal and bowel) with newly commissioned audits in kidney, ovarian, pancreatic, primary and metastatic breast and non-Hodgkin lymphoma.

-Uro-oncology leadership is provided by Professor Noel Clarke, Consultant Urologist, representing the British Association of Urological Surgeons (BAUS) and Dr Ajay Aggarwal, Consultant Clinical Oncologist, representing the British Uro-Oncology Group (BUG) who replaced Professor Heather Payne, Consultant Clinical Oncologist, in May 2023.
+Uro-oncology leadership is provided by Professor Noel Clarke, Consultant Urologist, representing the British Association of Urological Surgeons (BAUS) and Dr Alison Tree, Consultant Clinical Oncologist, representing the British Uro-Oncology Group (BUG) who replaced Professor Ajay Aggarwal, Consultant Clinical Oncologist, in February 2024.

 The methodology and program sequence has been put in place by Professor Jan van de Meulen, who has been involved in the synthesis of large scale national cancer audits and is based at the CEU and at The London School of Hygiene and Tropical medicine.